StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Introduction

 \section{Introduction}

-Inclusive cycling infrastructure is widely recognized as a cornerstone of sustainable urban transportation~\cite{PUCHER2010S106,pucherWalkingCyclingHealth2010}.
-When cities build safer and more inclusive facilities, cycling adoption increases and public health benefits follow: protected bike lanes attract substantially more commuters than standard lanes or streets without lanes~\cite{ferenchakLinkLowstressBicycle2025}, and well-designed investments need not worsen traffic congestion.
+Cycling infrastructure is widely recognized as a cornerstone of sustainable urban transportation~\cite{PUCHER2010S106,pucherWalkingCyclingHealth2010}.
+When cities build safe and broadly accessible facilities, cycling adoption generally increases and public health benefits follow: protected bike lanes attract substantially more commuters than standard lanes or streets without lanes~\cite{ferenchakLinkLowstressBicycle2025}, and well-designed investments need not worsen traffic congestion.
 Delineated bicycle lanes may also reduce crash risk and severity for pedestrians and other road users~\cite{YOUNES2024100071}.
-Yet designing inclusive cycling infrastructure remains difficult in practice because designers must negotiate competing demands, limited right-of-way, and heterogeneous public expectations.
+Yet designing cycling infrastructure that can effectively serve diverse needs remains difficult in practice because designers must negotiate competing demands, limited right-of-way, and heterogeneous public expectations.

 A central challenge is that the same street design can be experienced in fundamentally different—and often conflicting—ways by different cyclist populations.
 Over 60\% of urban residents report willingness to cycle but are deterred by perceived danger in existing conditions~\cite{doi:10.3141/2387-15,FOWLER2017474}, while experienced cyclists may tolerate or even prefer those same facilities for speed and flexibility.
-Geller's typology highlights four cyclist groups—Strong and Fearless,'' Enthused and Confident,'' Interested but Concerned,'' and No Way, No How''—whose expectations for safety, comfort, and accessibility diverge sharply~\cite{geller2006four}.
-The Interested but Concerned'' group, representing the largest pool of latent riders, often requires physical protection and clear separation from motor traffic, whereas Strong and Fearless'' riders may prioritize directness and maneuverability over protection~\cite{doi:10.3141/2587-11}.
+Geller's typology highlights four cyclist groups—``Strong and Fearless,'' ``Enthused and Confident,'' ``Interested but Concerned,'' and ``No Way, No How''—whose expectations for safety, comfort, and accessibility diverge sharply~\cite{geller2006four}.
+The ``Interested but Concerned'' group, representing the largest pool of latent riders, often requires physical protection and clear separation from motor traffic, whereas ``Strong and Fearless'' riders may prioritize directness and maneuverability over protection~\cite{doi:10.3141/2587-11}.
 These divergent needs create experiential conflicts (e.g., protection vs.\ flexibility) that are difficult to navigate without systematic, context-grounded support.